- Foundational Databases: Resources like GenBank and Ensembl provide the essential blueprints for understanding how mutations affect human health.

 Biobanks serve as repositories for genetic samples sourced from diverse populations.
 These collections facilitate large-scale genetic analyses that shed light on genetic diversity, disease prevalence, and treatment responses.
 Population studies also help to identify genetic variations associated with specific diseases across different ethnic groups.

-On the other hand, genetic patient registries are sophisticated databases designed to house comprehensive genetic and clinical information about patients with specific medical conditions.
-These databases act as purpose-driven collections of data, organised to serve predetermined scientific, clinical, or policy objectives.
+Alongside biobanks, genetic patient registries are sophisticated databases designed to house comprehensive genetic and clinical information about patients with specific medical conditions.
+These databases act as purpose-driven collections of data, organized to serve predetermined scientific, clinical, or policy objectives.
 A registry can capture patients' clinical statuses, medical histories, laboratory results, and more.
 Some examples of patient registries might be those focused on rare diseases, cancer subtypes, or primary immune deficiencies.
-They're used to:
+These registries are used to:

-• Provide data to develop therapeutics or to learn about population behaviour patterns and their association with disease development
+- Provide data to develop therapeutics or to learn about population behavior patterns and their association with disease development

 Pharmacogenomics and precision medicine

 There are some pharmacogenomic tests available at the moment, including HercepTest, which received approval from the Center for Devices and Radiological Health in 2001 to detect HER2 protein overexpression in breast cancer tissue.
 More advanced multigene solutions for breast cancer diagnosis are now emerging, such as the FDA-approved 70-gene-based MammaPrint.
 These tests guide long-term management decisions and help create tailored treatment plans.
-However, cancer treatment isn't the only place where pharmacogenomic testing is proving beneficial.
-In fact, the FDA now includes pharmacogenomic information on the labels of around 200 medications.
+Cancer treatment is not the only area where pharmacogenomic testing is demonstrating value.
+The FDA currently includes pharmacogenomic information on the labels of approximately 200 medications.
 This information can help doctors tailor drug prescriptions for individual patients by providing guidance on dose, possible side effects, or differences in effectiveness for people with certain gene variants.

 Examples of common medicines that have pharmacogenetic tests include: